Resident Fellowship in Medical Education Leadership

 Mentorship and networking will be an invaluable part of the fellowship.
 In addition to monthly virtual meetings with the fellowship directors, fellows will attend meetings with many of the regions residency leaders throughout the year, will facilitate collaboration amongst the chief residents of ALL NYC EM programs, and will have the opportunity to give an invited lecture to Wednesday morning conference at an ALL NYC EM participating program.
 Fellows will gain experience that will help prepare them for an exciting academic career.
 We are seeking energetic and bright residents to join our team.

-The first meeting will be at the CORD Academic Assembly between April 12-15, 2022.
+The first meeting will be at the CORD Academic Assembly in New Orleans between March 25-28, 2024.

 Residents from programs that actively participate in ALL NYC EM events